PaddlePaddle/Paddle/doc/getstarted/build_and_install/build_from_source_en.md

     To build GPU version, you will need the following installed:

         1. a CUDA-capable GPU
-        2. A supported version of Linux with a gcc compiler and toolchain
+        2. A supported version of Linux with a GCC compiler and toolchain
         3. NVIDIA CUDA Toolkit (available at http://developer.nvidia.com/cuda-downloads)
-        4. NVIDIA cuDNN Library (availabel at https://developer.nvidia.com/cudnn)
+        4. NVIDIA cuDNN Library (available at https://developer.nvidia.com/cudnn)

     The CUDA development environment relies on tight integration with the host development environment, including the host compiler and C runtime libraries, and is therefore only supported on